-Chickamauga and Chattanooga National Military Park's Junior Ranger Adventure is available by download or by picking up a copy at either the Chickamauga Battlefield Visitor Center or the Lookout Mountain Battlefield Visitor Center.
+Chickamauga and Chattanooga National Military Park's Junior Ranger Adventure is available by requesting a copy or by picking up a copy at either the Chickamauga Battlefield Visitor Center or the Lookout Mountain Battlefield Visitor Center.

 The park's Junior Ranger Adventure is designed in a way so kids can choose various activities to complete based upon their ages (instructions are located on page 3).
 The book's activies encompass all units of the national military park and afford the opportunity for kids to learn important information associated with each one.